presidential-innovation-fellows/worker-dol-gov/_profiles/officeworker.md

 name: Office Worker

 priority-rights:
-  - { text: "I was discriminated against based on my age.", id: "age-discrimination-violation" }
+  - { text: "I am a woman being paid less than a man for the same work in the same workplace.", id: "equal-pay" }
   - { text: "I feel like I am not getting the leave I am entitled to.", id: "fmla-violation" }
   - { text: "I experienced harassment based on my sex.", id: "sex-harassment-violation" }